adithya-n05/Elastic-Search-Notes/Notes/New notes set.md

 12. To use the custom analyzer in field mapping, specify its name as the value for the "analyzer" parameter, just as we did with built-in analyzers.

 Congratulations!
 You now know how to create custom analyzers in Elasticsearch.
 You can tailor analyzers to suit your specific needs by combining character filters, tokenizers, and token filters.
 Remember that you can also configure the behavior of built-in analyzers or create custom configurations by extending them.

-Sure!
-Here are the revised notes with explanations and code snippets:

 ## Creating a Custom Analyzer